VarunCodes/trunarrative-framework/README.md

 > Adding the correct dependencies for Selenium, JUnit, and Cucumber

-> Writing the Feature and stepDefinition files based on MVP requirements
+> Writing Feature file (Gherkin syntax) based on MVP requirements

+> Creating a testBase class for generic methods and connecting it with data.properties